CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/UploadingFiles/_index.md

 Picture

-The text boxes allow you to set the scale of the object by a multiple of it's current size and scale it evenly across all axis, or scale the axis seperately to the size you specify.
+The text boxes allow you to set the scale of the object by a multiple of it's current size and scale it evenly across all axis, or scale the axis separately to the size you specify.

 picture

-The *Reset* button will set the object to it's original dimentions
+The *Reset* button will set the object to its original dimensions

 Alternatively, when you select the object you can grab and drag the (icon) icon the scale it evenly.